Rijksmuseum: Admission prices (2023), Online tickets, skip the line

 Masterpieces and Highlights

-The collection has been built up for more than 200 years.
-Today, the Rijksmuseum displays more than 8,500 works of art from the years 1200 – 2000.
+The collection has been built up over more than 200 years.
+Today the Rijksmuseum has more than 8,500 works of art dating from 1200 to 2000.

 Highlights include masterpieces by Rembrandt, Johannes Vermeer and Frans Hals.

-Gallery of Honour – the most famous paintings are shown here
+Gallery of Honour – where the most famous paintings are displayed

 Fifty famous paintings are on display in the Rijksmuseum’s Gallery of Honour.
-If you have booked an early entry time, you should see the Gallery of Honor first.
-The rush of visitors is greatest here at peak times.
+If you have booked an early entry time, you should visit the Gallery of Honour first.
+This is the busiest room at peak times.

 Branch of the Rijksmuseum at Schiphol Airport – free admission.